Fed signals send dollar lower as Europe returns

 The U.S. currency extended already substantial losses from Wednesday to trade at 111.675 yen as trading in European markets gathered pace, down 0.7 percent since the close of trade in New York.

-The dollar index was trading just above a 1-month low hit in Asian time, at 95.424.
-(Reporting by Patrick Graham; editing by Marc Jones)
+The dollar index was trading just above a 1-month low hit in Asian time, at 95.424. .DXY